antwanvdm/php-oop-music-collection/README.md

 - ~~Add middleware option for routes~~
 - ~~Rename Handlers & Objects to Controllers & Models~~
 - ~~Make controller actions return something (View or JSON)~~
+- ~~Implement the hasMany & manyToMany relations in a reusable way for future cases~~
-- Refactor some stuff in the ORM, Template, Router & Handler (see TODO in code)
+- Refactor some stuff in the Template, Router & Controller (see TODO in code)
 - Create something like flash messages for the session
 - Implement a basic migrations system to create tables
 - Add some kind of event dispatching system
 - Make an actual composer package for this (separate music collection from the core)

 ## Changelog

+### v2.5.0

+- Implement an actual Task to register a new user via the CLI
+- Implemented hasMany & manyToMany relations in the base classes.
+The Models are now very clean and easy to implement!
+- Created a feature to add favorites on the album detail page via AJAX calls.
+This way we have an actual working scenario for the `api` with JSON response.
+- Add some assert() functions to replace inline `@var` notations.
+This make the code more reliable as it will raise an Exception

 ### v2.4.0